![]() |

 George Washington Carver, the scientist who developed hundreds of useful products from the peanut said: “When I was young, I asked God to tell me the mystery of the universe, but God answered, “That knowledge is reserved for me alone” so I said, “God, tell me … More

-In this chapter we find our Lord’s farewell message to His disciples which gives the account of the Last Supper.
-He is meeting in the Upper Room with them in order to observe the Passover.
-He knew that “His hour was come” (v.
+Chapter 13 gives an account of the Last Supper and of the beginning of the Lord’s farewell message to His disciples.
+They met together in the Upper Room to observe the Passover.
+Jesus knew that “His hour was come” (v.
 1), and that Judas would soon betray Him (v.
 2).
-In these last few hours together, He teaches them the importance of humbleness and holiness which lead to happiness.
+Jesus knew that he had come from God and would go back to God (v.
+3).
+In His last few hours together with them, Jesus taught His disciples the importance of humbleness and holiness which lead to happiness.

 Application